Puerto Rico LLC

 - If you need to change your Puerto Rico registered agent, we’ll show you how.

 - Restoring an Puerto Rico LLC is a straightforward process.
 If the Department of State has administratively dissolved your LLC, you must file a Restoration for a Cancelled or Dissolved Entity with the Department of State.
-However, if you need to dissolve your Puerto Rico LLC, then we can help you do that.

 - And finally, when it’s time to sell, we also have free forms you can use to sell your LLC membership interest.